The-Blockbuster/bustercore/README.md

 **Getting Started**:

-1. **Building the BusterCore**:<br>
+1. **Building the bustercore**:<br>
-   Dive into the BusterCore directory and initiate the build process:
+   Dive into the bustercore directory and initiate the build process:

     ```bash
     cd ~/bustercore && cargo update && make busterd